CosmosContracts/roadmap/proposals/2-core-team.md

 **Who is Kintsugi Tech?**

-Kintsugi Tech is a validator and infrastructure provider active in the Cosmos Ecosystem and beyond.
-TODO
+Kintsugi Tech is a validator & software development company founded in 2022 by me (dimi) and some partners, dedicated to advancing decentralized technology with innovative solutions.
+We operate may validators inside and outside the Cosmos Ecosystem, and we have a long experience developing on CosmWasm & Cosmos-SDK.
+Our team is small (only ~8 people) but highly specialized in the fied, and we are currently focused on expanding our operations to contribute even more.
+For us collaborating with Juno is a huge opportuninty, but also a bet.
+We really believe that with our efforts we can make the network shine again.

 **Who is Digital Kitchen?**